Muukid/muTrueType/README.md

 The documentation for this library is rather explicit/hard to read and get a good overview of the library in the process.
 For this, demos that quickly show the gist of the library and how it works are available in the `demos` folder.

+## External dependencies

+mutt has no external dependencies; all contents are stored within the file.
+However, some of the demos rely on [stb_image_write](https://github.com/nothings/stb/blob/master/stb_image_write.h) (v1.16); the file is included in the demos folder, and should be in the include directory of whatever compilation system is being used if the demos are being compiled.

 # Licensing

 mutt is licensed under public domain or MIT, whichever you prefer.
 More information is provided in the accompanying file `license.md` and at the bottom of `muTrueType.h`.